nricklin/githubtools/README.md

 # githubtools
-some commandline tools for interacting with github
+some commandline tools for interacting with github.

+Things you can do:
+- Set commit status
+- Create a pull request
+- Merge a pull request

 Install:
 ```bash